JASOLA-OMO-BABA/LITA-CLASS-DATA-CAPSTONE-SALES-DATA/README.md

 - Github for Portfolio Building.

 ### These tools all help organizations and individuals as well in making informed and accurate decisions.

+### Data Cleaning and Preparations.

+In the initial phase of the Data Cleaning and Preparations, we perform the following action;
+- Data loading and Inspection
+- Handling missing variables
+- Data Cleaning and Formatting

+### Exploratory Data Analysis
+EDA involves the exploring of the data to answer some questions about the data such as;
+- What is the average sales per product?
+- What is the number of sales transactions per region?
+- What is the highest selling product?
+- Who are the top 5 customers based on how much they purchase?
+- What products did not make sales at all over a range of years? i.e Last Quarter.